lithammer/prButler/README.md

 `specswitchfilter.lua` Filters out the annoying "gained a new ability..." spam when switching specs and compresses it to a nice one-line message

+`aurasource.lua` Display the caster of buffs on the tooltip